 CAS – Community in Action and Service

 Service as Action in the MYP is an essential component of the learning process, both as part of the programme’s educational philosophy and as a practical outcome of students’ learning.
 The MYP aims to help students develop their personal understanding, their emerging sense of self, and their appropriate role and responsibility in their community.
 As students become more aware and acquire a better understanding of the context and of their responsibilities, they stand empowered to make choices about how to take thoughtful and positive action.
 Service as Action in the MYP aims at the quality and objective of the service which is more important than the act itself or the number of hours devoted to it.
 Students, in the final years of the program should have responsible roles in planning, organizing and implementing service activities to reflect their learning curve.
 These service opportunities are aligned with the MYP 7 learning outcomes for service.

-Teaching and Learning is supported by Approaches to Learning (ATL) which are deliberate strategies, skills, and attitudes that permeate the teaching and learning environment of MYP.
+Teaching and learning is supported by Approaches to Learning (ATL) which are deliberate strategies, skills, and attitudes that permeate the teaching and learning environment of MYP.
 These Skills are a solid foundation to learn independently and in collaboration with others.
 They also prove to be a common language that students and teachers use to reflect on the process of learning.
 These skills are relevant across the curriculum and help learners “learn how to learn”.
-ATL skills are learned and taught, improved with practice and developed incrementally.
+ATL skills are learnt, taught, improved with practice and developed incrementally.